Agroforestry Impact on Biodiversity in Kenya’s Lake Victoria Region

 Kenya

-Rainforest Connection (RFCx), Arbimon, Catona Climate, and Trees for the Future (TREES) are partnering on an impactful passive acoustic monitoring project in Homa Bay, Kenya, to better understand how the Forest Garden Program (FGP) supports local biodiversity.
+Rainforest Connection (RFCx), Catona Climate, and Trees for the Future (TREES) partnered on an impactful passive acoustic monitoring project in Homa Bay, Kenya, to better understand how the Forest Garden Program (FGP) supports local biodiversity.

 Objectives

-The goal of the present study was to use acoustic detection algorithms, AI models, and soundscape analyses to assess the presence and distribution of wildlife as well as factors (like FGP) that influence them.
+The goal of the present study was to use acoustic detection algorithms, AI models, and soundscape analyses to assess the presence and distribution of wildlife, as well as factors (such as FGP) that influence them.
 FGP is a "Reduced-Impact Agriculture'' initiative under the Climate, Community & Biodiversity (CCB) Standard.
 This project’s results can then, in part, inform compliance with the CCB Standard.

 Implementation

 Our on-ground partners deployed acoustic recorders at 67 sampling sites within FGP agroforestry plots.
-We then used an AI-powered automated species detection pipeline in combination with ecological analyses to derive biodiversity insights in FGP sites.
+We then used an AI-powered automated species-detection pipeline, combined with ecological analyses, to derive biodiversity insights from FGP sites.

-Our results provide important insights into species presence and distribution within FGP sites across the Homa Bay region of western Kenya.
-Additionally, the AI model developed in this project can be re-used to efficiently detect species in new datasets.
-This will facilitate long-term monitoring to assess patterns and trends as the FGP sites continue to develop over time.
+Our results provided important insights into species presence and distribution within FGP sites across the Homa Bay region of western Kenya.
+Additionally, the AI model developed in this project can be reused to efficiently detect species in new datasets.
+This will facilitate long-term monitoring to assess patterns and trends as the FGP sites continue to develop.